tensorflow/models/official/transformer/README.md

    * `--translation`: Path to file containing generated translations.
    * `--reference`: Path to file containing reference translations.
    * Use the `--help` or `-h` flag to get a full list of possible arguments.

+5. ### TPU
+   TPU support for this version of Transformer is experimental.
+Currently it is present for demonstration purposes only, but will be optimized in the coming weeks.

 ## Implementation overview